-The purpose of this test is to assess the patient’s Vestibulo-Ocular Reflex (VOR) by rotating the patient in a pendular pattern at various frequencies ranging from 0.01 Hz up to 0.64 Hz with vision denied.
+The Sinusoidal Harmonic Acceleration (SHA) test measures the patient’s Vestibulo-Ocular Reflex (VOR) by rotating the patient in a pendular pattern at various frequencies ranging from 0.01 Hz up to 0.64 Hz with vision denied.
 This test is considered the “gold standard” test for identifying a bilateral vestibular weakness.
-The SHA test can also be used to aid in the diagnosis of a unilateral vestibular loss, and can be used to monitor vestibular compensation over time.
+The SHA test can also be used to aid in the diagnosis of a unilateral vestibular loss and can be used to monitor vestibular compensation over time.

 “You will feel yourself rocking back and forth slowly in the chair.
 During the rotation, I will be asking you several questions to keep you alert.
 Please keep your eyes open during the entire test.”

 A patient with normal SHA results will produce an eye position tracing that shows nystagmus changing from right-beating to left-beating as the chair changes directions.
 The plotted points in the eye velocity graph will appear to be approximately 180 degrees out of phase from the yellow chair signal trace.
 The resulting data points for each frequency tested will appear in the Gain, Phase, and Symmetry graphs on the summary screen.